Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: Limitations

 \section{Limitations}

-While our work reveals considerable differences in how LMs handle the Japanese calendar, it has several limitations.
-First, the scope of our study is limited to a single non-Gregorian calendar---namely, the Japanese calendar.
-Although our findings may offer broader insights into culturally specific temporal reasoning, further study involving other non-Gregorian calendar systems (e.g., Hijri, Hebrew, Buddhist) is necessary to generalize our conclusions.
+While our work reveals LMs have difficulty in handling the Japanese calendar, it has several limitations.

+First, our study focuses only on the Japanese calendar.
+Among our three tasks, \textsc{CalendarConversion} and \textsc{BirthYearRecall} can be extended to other calendars using date pairs or biographical data.
+On the other hand, \textsc{JapaneseCalendarArithmetic} is specific to \wareki, where eras change irregularly with imperial succession.
+We believe that, when extending this line of research to other calendar systems, it is crucial to design similarly system-specific tasks that reflect each calendar system's unique temporal structure.
+For example, with the Hijri calendar, one could ask which Gregorian season Ramadan falls in for a given year.
+The task will test whether models understand how lunar cycles shift the timing of Ramadan across seasons.

-Second, our evaluation relies on prompt-based testing without examining the internal representations of calendrical knowledge.
-As such, the results do not distinguish whether errors stem from representational gaps, reasoning failures, or surface-level formatting issues.
-Future work could employ probing or methods from mechanistic interpretability to identify error sources and suggest remedies.
+Second, our evaluation relies on prompt-based testing and subsequent error analysis based on typical error patterns and corpus frequency, rather than directly examining the internal representations of calendrical knowledge.
+While this analysis provides valuable insights into potential sources of error, it has limitations in identifying their causes in a direct, detailed manner.
+Future work could employ probing or mechanistic interpretability methods to more precisely identify error sources and propose remedies.

-Third, while the Japanese-centric models we evaluated include both fully pre-trained and continued-pretraining variants, the distribution of training data---especially regarding calendar expressions---remains unclear.
-A deeper analysis of data coverage and training signals may help explain performance discrepancies across models.
+Third, among currently available Japanese-centric models, llm-jp-3-13b is the only one with publicly released training data.
+Therefore, the distribution of calendar-related expressions in other models' training data remains unknown.
+The release of pretraining data from more Japanese-centric models may help explain performance differences across models.